-In 2017 Konecranes had a two-tier operative management structure consisting of the Group Executive Board (GXB) and the Senior Management (SM).
-The GXB convenes as frequently as necessary, normally on a monthly basis.
-Business Areas have their own management teams that convene on a regular basis.
+The Human Resources Committee of the Board will, based In 2017 Konecranes had a two-tier operative management structure consisting of the Group Executive Board (GXB) and the upon a recommendation by the President and CEO, make Senior Management (SM).
+The GXB convenes as frequently as a proposal to the Board concerning the approval of the necessary, normally on a monthly basis.
+Business Areas have base compensation review and incentive levels for GXB their own management teams that convene on a regular basis. members.
 Only the GXB is classified to key management personnel due to the decision making power.